kn0wmad/bitverter/README.md

 - [ ]   Serde for parsing responses
 - [ ]   Maud for HTML templating

-### Q2 2021
+### Q2 2022
 - [ ]   Full Spanish (espanol) translation

 Surprises imminent.
 Stay tuned....
 * * *

 ## License

 ![BipCot NoGov License](/images/bipcot144x144.png)

 This software is covered under a *modified* BipCot No-Government License.
 Use and reuse is permitted by anyone, except governments and the agents thereof.
-More information at bipcot.org